The Freedom Industry (4M, 1F)

 When a group of white libertarians founds Galt’s Gulch Chile, a boutique banana republic outside of Santiago, these would-be pilgrims discover that colonialism isn’t nearly as easy as it used to be.
 [Based on actual events]

 In 1972 Honolulu, a pōpolo defense attorney and his māhū client try to overturn a transphobic city ordinance, with a little help from four ancient Tahitian wizards.

 The Sprinkler (2M, 2F, 2NB)

 Three teenagers in their final few months of high school struggle with their identities, their sexualities, and their pop culture obsessions, just before they’re all supposed to head off to college Up North.

 An Afropessimist triptych that uses Superman, Superfly, and Super Mario Bros to search for the narrative arc of the slave.
 [Composed of Crossover, Speedrun, and Blaxploitation]

-At a midnight movie screening, director Roxie Spectacular exhibits their cult classic, “A Time to Die.”
-In the film, a martial arts master and a genie try to go back in time to prevent both slavery and a zombie apocalypse, all before they’re thwarted by an operative from the end of history.
+At a midnight movie screening, a trans director exhibits their lost classic, in which a martial arts master and a genie go back in time to try and prevent slavery and a zombie apocalypse before an operative from the end of history stops them.

 Kyle’s apartment is haunted, so he calls his super.